How to Deploy an App

 Does Gigalixir have any web hooks?

-We haven’t built-in any web hooks, but most of what you need can be accomplished with buildpacks at build time and distillery hooks or modifying your Procfile.
+We haven’t built-in any web hooks, but most of what you need can be accomplished with buildpacks at build time or modifying your Procfile.

 To hit a web hook when building your app, you can use https://github.com/jesseshieh/buildpack-webhook.